sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-starting-as-a-skeleton-is-better-than-dying-a-zombie.md

 - The data for a tenant should be stored and encrypted separately from the data of other tenants.
 - Each tenant should be able to set up SSO with their own IDP, and to enable IP address range restrictions if they want.
 - To separate the entry-points (required for the above), you should consider creating a subdomain per tenant e.g., <tenant-name>.<your-root-domain>.com.
 This needs to happen automatically when you onboard a new tenant.
-- If you offer environments, you'll likely need infrastructure isolation, to prevent activity from a tenant to affect another tenant's workflows.
+- If you offer environments, you'll likely need infrastructure isolation to prevent activity from a tenant to affect another tenant's workflows.
+- You'll need to implement at least two tenants for each tenant type, as part of your walking skeleton.

 ## Authorization